 You get a project to construct a school building.
-The client gives you his requirements, such as the size of the school building, number of rooms, details of the playground, number of toilets, paint color, etc.
+The client gives you their requirements, such as the size of the building, number of rooms, details of the playground, number of toilets, and paint color.

 You start working on the project.
-You estimate the budget, develop the plan, and create the schedule.
+You estimate the budget, develop the plan, and create a schedule.

 After developing and approving the plan, you gather the team and move on to the execution phase.
-You bring workers to the site and start constructing the school building.
-You complete the school building and then verify with the client whether the school building is as per his requirements.
+You bring workers to the site and start construction.
+You complete the school building and then verify with the client whether it is as per their requirements.

-Once the client is satisfied with his requirements, you hand the school building over to him, get the final payment, and the project is closed.
+Once the client is satisfied, you hand the school building over to them, get the final payment, and the project is closed.

-In the above example, there are two parts.
-In the first part, the client asks you to make a school building for him and gives you his requirements (characteristics).
-The school building is the “product” and his requirements are the “scope”.
-Therefore, what he gave you is, in fact, the “product scope”.
+In the first part, the client asks you to make a school building and gives you their requirements for it.
+The school building is the “product,” and the requirements are the “scope.”
+Therefore, the client gave you is the “product scope.”

-In the second part, you work to construct the school building within the given time and budget, and meet all the client’s requirements.
-Lastly, you deliver the product to the client.
-In this part, the work you have done to construct the school building is the “project scope”.
+In the second part, you construct the school building within the specified time and budget, meeting all the client’s requirements.
+Lastly, you deliver the product.
+In this part, the work you have done to construct the school building is the “project scope.”

 The Difference Between Project Scope and Product Scope

-- Product scope is oriented towards the “what” part (functional requirements) and project scope is oriented towards the “how” part (work related).
+- Product scope is oriented towards the “what” (functional requirements), while project scope is oriented towards the “how” (work-related).

-- An example of a project is constructing a bridge, and its product scope might be its technical specifications such as length, width, amount of load it has to withstand, etc.
+- An example of the project scope is constructing a bridge, while its product scope might be its technical specifications such as length, width, and the amount of load it has to withstand.

-You must have a proper understanding of product and project scope before you start preparing for the PMP exam.
-These are very basic terms and you must understand these fundamental concepts.
-To successfully complete the project, you must achieve these two scopes successfully.
-Product scope is the characteristics of the product and project scope includes all the work you will do to make the product.
+Product scope and project scope are covered in the scope management knowledge area in the PMBOK Guide.
+The product scope is the end result of the project, and the project scope is how you are going to achieve it.
+The project is defined according to the product scope.
+These are fundamental terms, and you must understand them.
+To complete the project, you must achieve these two scopes successfully.
+Product scope is the characteristics of the product, and the project scope includes all the work you will do to make the product.